What Is Holistic Yoga?

 Finding a Studio

 This is an important part of any yoga practice, the yoga studio.
-Especially if you are new to yoga, I highly suggest finding a studio!
-For yoga to be safe and effective it’s important that you learn how to do the poses properly, and to transition poses safely.
-Things like the position, and angle of your knee can make the difference between and injury or safe practice.
+Especially if you are new to yoga, I do suggest finding a studio!
+For yoga to be safe and effective it’s important that you learn the poses properly, and how to transition poses safely.
+Things like the position, and angle of your knee can make the difference between injury or a safe practice.
 A good yoga instructor who can see you and help you make adjustments is incredibly helpful for this.
+(I do yoga at home frequently now, but my first few months in person instruction was a great help.)

 Considerations: Newbie Friendly?

 When choosing yoga studios there are some things to look for.
 First, look for a studio that will allow you to take classes for a reduced rate for the first month or so.
 Many studios offer an unlimited “new member” pass for a greatly reduced rate.
-These kinds of deals are a great way to try as many of their teachers as possible.
+These kinds of deals are a good way to try as many of their teachers as possible.
 As with all things some teachers will work better for you and your goals than others, so trying lots of classes is key.
-Look for studios with specific beginner classes.
+Look for studios with specific beginner classes, and with graded classes based on instruction and difficulty.
 If you are new and trying a class that isn’t listed as new yogi friendly let the teacher know that you are just getting started, a good teacher will be sure to check in throughout the class, offer you help and advice, and modify poses as needed for your fitness level.

 Considerations: Style & Heat

 Know that not all yoga is “hot” yoga, though that is very popular right now.
 Hot yoga classes are done in rooms heated over 85 degrees.
 There are lots of reasons folks like these classes and if they work for you, great!
-But if you have issues with overheating, or just find them uncomfortable keep an eye out for unheated, or “warm” yoga classes and studios in your area, they do exist and it is just fine to go with what words best of your body.
-Personally, I can’t handle hot yoga.
+But if you have issues with overheating, or just find them uncomfortable keep an eye out for unheated, or “warm” yoga classes and studios in your area, they do exist and it is just fine to go with what works best of your body.
+Personally, I can’t handle hot yoga, and that’s OK.

 Considerations: Spirit & Community